 We all know the importance of life insurance, but dread the exercise of going through multifarious options and complicated conditions to make the right decision about which life insurance policy to purchase.

-For senior citizens, buying life insurance can get even more confusing and expensive because our risk of mortality increases as we age and a higher payout is more likely.
+For senior citizens over the age of 60, buying life insurance can get even more confusing and expensive because our risk of mortality increases as we age and a higher payout is more likely.

 In this guide, let us try to demystify the topic of life insurance for senior citizens and evaluate various options available to them.